A family of non-periodic tilings of the plane by right golden triangles: Proof of Lemma

 \section{Proof of Lemma~\ref{l1}}

 We first show that in any L-tiling of the plane every star must have some fixed neighborhood, called \emph{the neighborhood of the star}.
 Those neighborhoods include all green small tiles (Fig.~\ref{star1}) except one small tile near $C_7$.
-In this analysis, we do not use labels and orientation of sides of triangles.
-It is instructive, for reader's convenience, to print out all the legal stars and their neighborhoods (Fig.~\ref{pic32}, \ref{stars-neccessary10} and \ref{stars-neccessary1} on page~\pageref{pic32}) and then to cut them out of paper.
+In this analysis, we do not use labels and orientation of sides of tiles.
+It is instructive, for reader's convenience, to print out all the legal stars and their neighborhoods (Fig.~\ref{pic32}, \ref{stars-neccessary10} and \ref{stars-neccessary1} on pages~\pageref{pic32} and~\pageref{stars-neccessary1}) and then to cut them out of paper.
 Matching tiles from those paper stars with the tiles from the figures below, it is easy to verify all the claims that certain stars do not fit in certain places.

-\paragraph{The neighborhoods of legal stars.} The neighborhoods of the stars $C_1,C_{2},C_{3},C_{4},C_{5}$ are shown on Fig.~\ref{stars-neccessary}.
+\paragraph{The neighborhoods of legal stars.} The neighborhoods of the stars $C_1,C_{2},C_{3},C_{4},C_{5}$ are shown in Fig.~\ref{stars-neccessary}.
 They all are centrally symmetric.
 The initial star is colored in grey, the added tiles are colored in light-grey.
 These neighborhoods are obtained from each other by decomposition.
 One can verify that each of the first five stars indeed must have such neighborhood as follows.

 \emph{The star $C_1$}.
 Look at the blue vertex inside the grey star $C_1$ (Fig.~\ref{stars-neccessary}).
-That vertex lies on the large leg of a large triangle.
-One can easily verify that there is the unique legal star whose center lies on the large leg of a large triangle, namely the star $C_1$.
-Hence the star of $T$ centered at the blue vertex is again $C_1$ and we get the sought neighborhood.
+That vertex lies on the large leg of a large tile.
+One can easily verify that there is the unique legal star whose center lies on the large leg of a large tile, namely the star $C_1$.
+Hence the star within $T$ centered at the blue vertex is again $C_1$ and we get the sought neighborhood.

 \emph{The star $C_2$}.
 The argument is similar to the previous one.
-The star $C_2$ has the following feature: it has a vertex (colored in blue) that lies on the hypotenuse of its large triangle.
-It is easy to verify that there is the unique star whose center lies on the hypotenuse of its large triangle, namely the star $C_2$.
+The star $C_2$ has the following feature: it has a vertex (colored in blue) that lies on the hypotenuse of its large tile.
+It is easy to verify that there is the unique star whose center lies on the hypotenuse of its large tile, namely the star $C_2$.

 \emph{The star $C_3$}.
 The star $C_3$ is the unique star that has two small triangles sharing the small leg.
 Hence the star centered at the blue vertex is again $C_3$.

 \emph{The star $C_4$}.
 The star $C_4$ is the unique star that has two large triangles sharing the small leg.
 Hence the star centered at the blue vertex is again $C_4$.
 However this star does not complete the neighborhood: the stars centered at yellow vertices must be $C_1$ and the stars centered at red vertices again must be $C_1$.